-The Board comprises a Non-Executive Chairman, a CEO and four further Executive Directors.
-In March 2018 the CFO resigned and was replaced with a new CFO.
+The Board comprises a Non-Executive Chairman, a CEO and three further Executive Directors.
 The Board has delegated to the CEO the approval of specific issues within certain limits, above which matters must be escalated to the Board for determination.